Low Vision Care For Retinitis Pigmentosa In Gulfport, Mississippi

 Prismatic Reading Glasses

-At Low Vision Center, our low vision doctor, Doctor Name Low Vision, also recommends prismatic reading glasses to help patients with Retinitis Pigmentosa read print and text.
+At Southern Low Vision, our low vision doctor, Dr. Roderick Fields, also recommends prismatic reading glasses to help patients with Retinitis Pigmentosa read print and text.
 Prismatic reading glasses come with optical quality spherical lenses.
 The lenses help to magnify and converge the image at the same time.
 They are suitable for reading and other hand-held tasks.

 Tele-microscope glasses feature two or three lenses separated by an air space.
 The telescope helps to magnify images.
 Some telemicroscope eyeglass comes with a focus knob which adjusts to correct spherical errors.
 Tele-microscope glasses can be used for viewing both close and distant objects.
 This low vision device is suitable for activities such as watching TV, watching sports from a distance, making out faces, doing house chores, and lots more.